BushraShaikh4704/Fake-Job-Posting-Detection/README.md

 ## 🧪 Testing
 The application was tested using multiple real and synthetic job descriptions, including edge cases like empty input and long text, to ensure robustness and reliability.

-## 🚧 Project Status
-This project is actively being developed.
-Future improvements include:
-- Trying advanced ML/DL models
-- Improving text preprocessing
-- Enhancing UI/UX of the web app
-- Scaling deployment for production use
+## ▶️ How to Run Locally

+pip install -r requirements.txt streamlit run app.py

 ## 🤝 Contribution